 - When it comes to eating chocolate bunnies, it is the ears that are preferred to be eaten first by as many as 76% of people.

 Download the Easter Worksheet

-This worksheet is free to download and use in the classroom to increase your Easter knowledge.Download
+Download and use this worksheet in the classroom or at home to increase your students' Easter knowledge.Download